Rose Bowl Game: Broadcasters

 The Rose Bowl was first televised in 1947 on W6XYZ, an experimental station in Los Angeles that would eventually become KTLA.
 The 1952 game was the first nationally televised bowl game and the first nationally televised college game of any sport.
 From 1952 to 1988, the Rose Bowl was televised by NBC at 2 p.m.
 PST, and in most years was the only New Year's Day bowl airing at that time.
 The 1956 Rose Bowl has the highest TV rating of all college bowl games, watched by 41.1% of all people in the US with TV sets.
 The 1962 game was the first college football game broadcast in color.
 Television ratings for the Rose Bowl declined as the number of bowl games increased.
 The other bowl games also provided more compelling match-ups, with higher-ranked teams.
 In 1988, NBC gave up the broadcast rights, as the television share dropped in 1987 below 20.

-From 1989 to 2010, the game was broadcast on ABC, usually at 2 p.m.
-PST.
+From 1989 to 2010, the game was broadcast on ABC.
 The first 9-year contract in 1988 started at about $11 million, which is what NBC had been paying.
-The 2002 Rose Bowl was the first broadcast not set at the traditional 2:00pm West Coast time.
-The visual of the afternoon sun setting on the San Gabriel Mountains on New Year's Day is recognized as an important part of the tradition of the game.

-The 2005 edition was the first one broadcast in HDTV.
+The 2005 edition was the first broadcast in high definition.
 Beginning in 2007, Fox had the broadcast rights to the other Bowl Championship Series games, but the Rose Bowl, which negotiated its own television contract independent of the BCS, had agreed to keep the game on ABC.